jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 ### V. 0.2 &rarr; 0.3
 First version that you can seriously use.
-We'll consider this a "good beta".
+We'll consider this version the first beta.

 However, still only read-access.